STANDARD SAFE FREEDIVING PRACTICES

 STATEMENT OF UNDERSTANDING

-This is a statement in which you are informed of the established safe diving practices for skin and freediving.
+This is a statement in which you are informed of the established safe diving practices for snorkelling and freediving.
 These practices have been compiled for your review and acknowledgement and are intended to increase your comfort and safety in snorkeling/freediving.
 Your signature on this statement is required as proof that you are aware of these safe freediving practices.
 Read and discuss the statement prior to signing it.
 If you are a minor, a parent or guardian must also sign this form.

 I, __________________________________________________, understand that as a diver I should: